 April 17, 2017

 Fresno is the nation’s top agricultural county, yet it struggles with slow growth, high unemployment, and an economy dominated by low-wage jobs and few pathways into the middle class.
 While communities of color account for 68 percent of the population — up from 38 percent in 1980 — the county’s racial inequities persist across all indicators of community health and well-being.
 This health equity and inclusive growth profile and accompanying policy brief were developed in partnership with the Leadership Counsel for Justice and Accountability, and with support from the Robert Wood Johnson Foundation.
 They provide unique data and actionable solutions for residents, advocates, funders, business leaders, and policymakers seeking to reduce racial inequities and build a stronger Fresno.
-Read the policy brief and the full profile.
+Read the profile and the policy brief, and see the press release.

 March 2, 2017

 While the nation is projected to become a people-of-color majority by the year 2044, Los Angeles reached that milestone in the 1980s.
 Los Angeles’ diversity is a major asset in the global economy, but inequities and disparities are holding the region back.
 Closing racial gaps in economic opportunity and outcomes will be key to the region’s future.
 This equity profile examines demographic trends and indicators of equitable growth in Los Angeles county, highlighting strengths and areas of vulnerability in relation to the goal of building a strong, resilient economy.
 It was developed by PolicyLink and the Program for Environmental and Regional Equity (PERE) to support the Weingart Foundation, other funders, advocacy groups, elected officials, planners, business leaders, and others working to build a stronger and more equitable region.
-Read the summary and the full profile.
+Read the full profile and the policy brief, and see the press release.

 June 24, 2015

 The Detroit region is undergoing growth and change.
 After losing approximately 156,000 people between 2000 and 2010, the region is projected to reverse its recent losses and grow by about 5 percent over the next 30 years.
 People of color will make up a growing share of the population, with much of that growth propelled by Latinos and Asians.
 An infusion of new public and private investments along with middle-wage job growth is also fueling an economic recovery, what some have called a Detroit Renaissance.
 However, not everyone will benefit unless business, community, and political leaders work together to connect people of color to jobs, business opportunities, quality education and career training, and healthy homes and neighborhoods.
-Download the equity profile and summary.
+Read the summary and the full profile.

 June 18, 2015